StakeWise Staked ETH (OSETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StakeWise Staked ETH Historical Price

-According to the latest data gathered on StakeWise Staked ETH live price page, the current price of StakeWise Staked ETH is 1,927.03USD.
-The circulating supply of StakeWise Staked ETH(OSETH) is 253.66K OSETH , giving it a market capitalization of $488.81M.
+According to the latest data gathered on StakeWise Staked ETH live price page, the current price of StakeWise Staked ETH is 2,059.53USD.
+The circulating supply of StakeWise Staked ETH(OSETH) is 263.33K OSETH , giving it a market capitalization of $541.32M.

 The StakeWise Staked ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OSETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.